- The Canadian Nuclear Energy Technology

 - Transport Canada’s role with respect to the nuclear sector is to promote public safety during the transportation of dangerous goods.
 The Transportation of Dangerous Goods Directorate is the leading source of regulation, information and advice on dangerous goods transport for the public, industry and government employees.

-- Industry Canada plays an important role in fostering the growth of Canadian businesses and in making Canada more competitive internationally.
+- Innovation, Science and Economic Development Canada plays an important role in fostering the growth of Canadian businesses and in making Canada more competitive internationally.
 The growth of the Canadian nuclear energy industry is a responsibility of the Manufacturing and Processing Technologies Branch, which focuses on competitiveness, international trade, technology and investment.

 - Date Modified: